tytytyty74/stream-popup/README.md

 3. set the url to http://localhost:3000/
 4. run stream.py
 5. use the gui to customize the popup, then click the go button when you want it to appear

+sorry it has to be a zip folder, node_modues is too large to store without it being a zip